avshrk/marketplace/README.md

 Marketplace.request_visit(%{ member_id: 1, pal_id: 2, minutes: 10, tasks: "Conversation", visit_date: ~D[2022-02-17] })
 ```

 * Accepting a request.
-Once a request is accepted or declined, it is completed.
+* Once a request is accepted or declined, it is completed.
+* Once a visit completed, modification will not be allowed
-* Accepting a request  completes the request by setting `accepted_at` field, credits pal (minus overhead), and debits member as a transaction.
+* Accepting a request completes the request by setting `accepted_at` field, credits pal (minus overhead), and debits member.
 * Overhead is not being tracked - only user balances are being tracked.
 ```elixir
 Marketplace.accept_request(visit_id)
 ```

-* Declining a request completes the visit by setting `declined_at` field.
+* Declining a request.
-* Once a visit completed, modification will not be allowed
+* (sets  `declined_at`)
 ```elixir
 Marketplace.decline_request(visit_id)
 ```